mxio/team-collaboration-app/encyclopedia-entries/4-direction.md

 # Direction - CSS

-CSS property
+CSS property for direction of text

-Write a description here.
-Provide an overview of what the reference entry is, how it's used, it's significance, or how it's commonly used.

-Direction is a CSS property used as a way to change the direction of content flow.
+`Direction` is a CSS property used as a way to change the direction of text flow.
 The default direction is left to right, but this property allows changing the direction to right to left.
 This property is usually used with the `unicode-bidi` property to allow display of different languages on the same document that may need to flow righ to left instead.

 ## Syntax

 The `description` property can be used with any kind of elements.
-Value options for the property are: ltr (left to right), rtl (right to left), initial, and inherit.
+Value options for the property are: ltr, rtl, initial, and inherit.
 By default, the direction is set to ltr but if for any reason the direction has not been set, ltr can be used as a value.

 ```
 direction: <ltr | rtl | initial | inherit>;